ArminKardan/node-conversions/README.md

-This is a simple data type conversion library.
+This is a simple data type conversion library by javascript in nodejs.